-The school reserves the right to question students about suspected or actual drug use.
-A student's locker, car or personal belongings may be searched by school administration at any time without prior notification.
+The school reserves the right to question students about any disciplinary issue.
+A student's locker, car, phone, or personal belongings may be searched by school administration at any time without prior notification.

 Public Displays of Affection (PDA)

 Students may not engage in public displays of affection.
 For example: handholding, kissing, etc.